 achieve organizational goals.

-A minimum of five years of progressive fundraising experience
+five years of progressive fundraising experience with at least one

 this role.
-The successful candidate will show evidence of
+A successful candidate will show evidence of

 establishing and increasing diverse revenue streams, building new